 Step 2 Open the Flasher

-Log in to your OWL DMS instance in a Chromium-based browser (Chrome, Edge, or Brave).
+Log in to your OWL DMS account using a Chromium-based browser — we recommend Chrome, Edge, or Brave.

 Plug your Duck into your computer via USB.